Capture a prospect's heart, and you’ll capture a customer.

-A few weeks back, I had the fortune of sitting among a group of entrepreneurs; all seeking guidance on how to attract customers and “brand their business”.
-Branding being a hot buzzword these days.
+A while back, I had the fortune of sitting among a group of entrepreneurs, all seeking guidance on how to attract customers and “brand their business."

 The keynote speaker at this early morning conference was the former Branding Director for Coca-Cola.
-Remember the resurgence of Cherry Coke at the turn of the Millenium?
+Remember the resurgence of Cherry Coke at the turn of the millennium?
 This was the guy behind it.

-During his presentation, he mentioned two things which captured my A.D.H.D littered brain:
+During his presentation, he mentioned two things which captured my attention:

 - Tell your prospective customers a story.
 Your story.